Early-career researchers

 Career Development Bursary scheme

 The BOU offers funding for your research project.
-Whilst our long-standing Small Grant scheme is open to everyone, our new Career Development Bursary is only open to BOU student and early-career subscribers.
+Whilst our long-standing Small Research Grant scheme is open to everyone, our Career Development Bursary scheme is only open to BOU ECR members.

 More details . . .